Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Deputy
 ttt_deputy_damage_penalty                   0       // Damage penalty that the deputy has before being promoted (e.g. 0.5 = 50% less damage)
-ttt_deputy_credits_starting                 0       // The number of credits a deputy should start with
+ttt_deputy_credits_starting                 0       // The number of credits a deputy should start with ttt_deputy_use_detective_icon               1       // Whether a promoted deputy should show the detective icon over their head instead of the deputy icon

 // Mercenary
 ttt_mercenary_credits_starting              1       // The number of credits a mercenary should start with